genium-software/HomeMates-App/README.md

 * Manage multiple houses

 ## System Specifications & Architecture
 This project is mainly focus in using React Native with Firestore as the main database.
-EXPO CLI is rather than React Native CLI is due to its simplicity in deployment and expo libraries integration.
+EXPO CLI is chosen rather than React Native CLI because it is simple in terms of deployment.
+It also has plenty of libraries that will suffice the requirements.
 The main reason for using Firebase SDK is to simplify data storage management & developers able to focus on developing features.
 Google Firebase also provides extensive data analytics, authentication, and email management.
 For the UI library, this app will be using [UI Kitten - Documentation](https://akveo.github.io/react-native-ui-kitten/docs/components/components-overview) because it has beautiful and simple UI.

 ## Credits
 __Riordan Dervin Alfredo__ - Lead Software Engineer / Full-stack Engineer | [profile website](https://rioalfredo.com)